pbearc/pbearc/README.md

 ## 💼 Work Experience

 ### [LLM Development Intern @ Experian](https://www.experian.com/)
-- Built a **Q&A chatbot** from end to end, conducting **R&D** and implementing the entire workflow for internal use.
-- Scraped data from **Jira, Confluence, and ServiceNow** to maintain an up-to-date knowledge base.
-- Managed and optimized the **database** for efficient retrieval of relevant data.
-- Used **Sentence Transformers and various LLM tools** to generate top-ranked answers for users.
-- Implemented a **clarification mechanism** that prompts users for more details before providing the final response.
-- Participated in a **hackathon**, developing a **browser extension** that enables users to interact with the company’s platform using speech-based commands.
-Integrated **speech-to-text processing** and **natural language understanding (NLU)** to interpret user intent and trigger corresponding actions.

 ### [Software Engineer Intern @ Juris Technologies](https://juristech.net/)
-- Customized the loan application platform to accommodate change requests and develop new features using **PL/SQL, PHP, and PHPLens**.
-- Assisted in **User Acceptance Testing (UAT)** by creating test scripts, executing tests, and providing feedback to improve usability.
-- Helped **resolve production issues** to ensure smooth operation of the loan application platform.

 ## 🚀 Featured Projects